Children and WorshipFrequently Asked Questions

 What if we arrive late for meeting?

 If you arrive between 10:00 and 10:15, you may sit in the foyer, just outside the meeting room.
 During meeting for worship, the foyer is a worshipful place, too, so our conduct there is consistent with our conduct in the meeting room.
 By its very nature, however, there will be people walking in and out of the foyer during that 15 minute period.

 The library is also available for reading books with your children, and families may also gather in the classrooms until 10:15 a.m.

 What happens after the rise of meeting and after First Day School ends?

-After First Day, many families join the larger Meeting in the fellowship room for refreshments, and/or meet other families on the playground behind the Meeting House.
+After First Day School, many families join the larger Meeting in the fellowship room for refreshments, and/or meet other families on the playground behind the Meeting House.